sky-uk/cassandra-operator/.github/ISSUE_TEMPLATE/idea.md

 name: Idea
 about: Suggest an idea for this project
 title: ''
-labels: feature
+labels: idea
 assignees: ''

 ---

-## Describe Motivation
+## Motivation
-A clear and concise description of driving factors behind this idea covering its benefits
+Describe driving factors behind this idea covering its benefits

-### Describe Requirements
+## Requirements
-A clear and concise description of what you want to happen.
+Describe what you want to happen to realise the benefits listed above

-### Describe alternatives you've considered
+## Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you've considered

 ### Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here

+---- To be filled in by Assignee -----
+## Tasks/Feature Set
+List tasks/features in order to meet the requirements listed above